Crane flies (tipilidae),They

 Probably for it is very similar to Stevenia atramentaria.

-Photos 22-7-2012.
+Photos 22-7-2012. |

-Dung-flies, Scathophagidae The
+Dung-flies, Scathophagidae

 The body and legs often have many brushes and hairs.
 The

-rottingorganicwastes such asmanure.But there arealsolarvae, which are miners.
+larvae, which are miners.

-Scathophaga spec.
+Scathophaga Scathophaga spec.

-Family Dungflies (Scathophagidae)
+Family Dungflies (Scathophagidae).

-Scathophaga with light coloured antennas are
+Scathophaga with light coloured antennae are

 difficult to determine.

-The Scathophaga furcata have a light coloured antenna, butspecies like Scathophaga lutaria and for example S. Suilla. have
+species like Scathophaga lutaria and for example S. Suilla. have

-also light antennas.
 They catch other flies... often on

 mammal faeces.

-Dungfly (Scathophaga stercoraria) Family
+Dungfly (Scathophaga stercoraria).
+Family

-Dungflies (Scathophagidae)
+Dungflies (Scathophagidae).

 They catch other flies, but sometimes

 they feed on nectar.
-On this photos with many pollen.
-Flower: Pilewort

 The females are less hairy and they're grayer.

+2009.
 German:

 Gelbe Dungfliege, Gemeine Kotfliege French: scatophage du fumier, mouche

-à merde.
+à merde. |

 The spines on the thigh are characteristic. (spinipes: thorny legged)

 The female put the eggs on the leaves of the daffodil. (down near the bottom) The larva eats mainly in the part under the soil (leafminer).
 Therefore the outer leaves die off.
 The bulbs have no damage.
 They are often less large.
+Photo: 4-4-2011. |

-Sarcophagidae Smallto verylargeflies.3-22mm.
+Sarcophagidae

-Characteristics: Stripes de thorax, red eyes and
+Characteristics: Stripes on the thorax, red eyes and

 a checkerboard like pattern on the abdomen.
 Because